custom-components/ble_monitor/README.md

 # Xiaomi BLE Monitor sensor platform
 This custom component is an alternative for the standard build in [mitemp_bt](https://www.home-assistant.io/integrations/mitemp_bt/) integration that is available in Home Assistant.
-Unlike the original `mitemp_bt` integration, which is getting its data by polling the device with a default five-minute interval, this custom component is parsing the Bluetooth Low Energy packets payload that is emitted each second by the sensor.
-The packets payload contains temperature/humidity and battery data.
+Unlike the original `mitemp_bt` integration, which is getting its data by polling the device with a default five-minute interval, this custom component is parsing the Bluetooth Low Energy packets payload that is constantly emitted by the sensor.
+The packets payload may contain temperature/humidity/battery and other data.
 Advantage of this integration is that it doesn't affect the battery as much as the built-in integration.
 It also solves connection issues some people have with the standard integration.

 Supported sensors:
- - LYWSDCGQ (round body, segment LCD)
- - LYWSD02 (rectangular body, E-Ink)
- - CGG1 (round body, E-Ink)
- - HHCCJCY01 (MiFlora)

 ![supported sensors](/sensors.jpg)

+ - LYWSDCGQ (round body, segment LCD, broadcasts temperature, humidity and battery, about 20 readings per minute)
+ - LYWSD02 (rectangular body, E-Ink, broadcasts temperature and humidity, about 20 readings per minute, no battery info)
+ - CGG1 (round body, E-Ink, broadcasts temperature, humidity and battery, about 20 readings per minute)
+ - HHCCJCY01 (MiFlora, broadcasts temperature, moisture, illuminance, conductivity, 1 reading per minute, no battery info with firmware v3.2.1)
+ *The amount of actually received data is highly dependent on the reception conditions (like distance and electromagnetic ambiance), readings numbers are indicated for good RSSI about -75..-70dBm (Received Signal Strength Indicator)...*

 ## HOW TO INSTALL
 **1. Install bluez-hcidump (not needed on HASSio):**